MarkoSokser/Inform7-Jigsaw-game/story.md

 		if the other prisoner is in the Observation Room: say "[paragraph break]Marcus stares at you in disbelief.
 'You... you did it.
 We're free!'";
 	otherwise:
+		increase Observation-answer-attempts by 1;
 		play the sound of TrapFail;
-		play the sound of Screaming;
 		say "You shout: '[the answer]!'

 The monitors flash RED.

-'WRONG,' the voice declares.
+'WRONG,' the voice declares.";
+		if Observation-answer-attempts is less than 3:
+			say "

+The monitors display: 'INCORRECT.
+YOU HAVE [3 minus Observation-answer-attempts] ATTEMPT[s] REMAINING.'

+You can try again.";
+		otherwise:
+			say "

+'YOU HAVE FAILED,' the voice rasps.

 The mechanisms activate.";
 			if the other prisoner is not in the Observation Room and Player-hands-trapped is 1: say "

 The mechanism begins to pull you backward!